-Unlike traditional chemotherapy treatments, Empliciti is a new type of immunotherapy that works with a patient’s own immune system to fight MM in two ways:
+Unlike traditional chemotherapy treatments, Empliciti is a new type of immunotherapy that works with a patient’s own immune system to fight multiple myeloma in two ways:

-Empliciti with Revlimid/dexamethasone adds little or no toxicity over Revlimid/dexamethasone alone.
+Empliciti with Revlimid and dexamethasone adds little or no toxicity over Revlimid/dexamethasone alone.
 As with other monoclonal antibodies, Empliciti may cause infusion reactions that can occur during the IV infusion or within 24 hours after the infusion.
-Most infusion reactions occur with the first dose, and include fever, chills, elevated blood pressure, rash, trouble breathing, and dizziness or lightheadedness.
+Most infusion reactions occur with the first dose, and include fever, chills, chest pain, rash, trouble breathing, and dizziness or lightheadedness.
 Medications are given before each dose of Empliciti to reduce the risk of infusion reactions.
 Reactions can also be managed by slowing or stopping the infusion.

 Other Common Side Effects of Empliciti, Revlimid, and dexamethasone

 - low white cell count

 - low platelets (the cells that enable blood to clot after an injury)

 Active, Not Recruiting